Akatmks/Akatsumekusa-General-Scripts/README.md

-## nyaa_notify.py
+## nyaa_notify.py \[Windows only\]

 Are you waiting for an episode on Nyaa but you have no idea when it will be out?
-nyaa_notify.py is a script that helps you watch Nyaa and sends a Windows notification to you once a new episode is available.
+nyaa_notify.py is a script that helps you watch Nyaa and sends a desktop notification to you once a new episode is available.

 ```sh
 # Download the script